thierrygosselin/stackr/README.md

 Conversion functions are integrated with important filters, blacklist and whitelist.

 * **Explore** and **filter** important variables caracteristics and statistics:

+    * missing data,
     *read depth (coverage) of alleles and genotypes,
     * genotype likelihood,
     * genotyped individuals and populations,
-    * missing data,
     * minor allele frequency (local and global MAF),
     * observed heterozygosity (Het obs) and inbreeding coefficient (Fis),
-    * find duplicate individual or mixed sample.
+    * find duplicate individual and mixed samples.

 * **Filter**: Most genomic analysis look for patterns and trends with various statistics.
 Bias, noise and outliers can have bounded influence on estimators and interfere with polymorphism discovery.